evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-4.md

 ---
 layout: scene
 title:  Rumors
 beat:   question
-objective:   up
+obj:    up
 ---

 The PCs return to the main square, to learn about this other tribe.